Nitrokey/nitrokey-websmartcard/implementation.md

 ### From hash (GENERATE_KEY_FROM_DATA)

 For the actual key generation the FIDO U2F key generation and wrapping mechanism was reused.
 The passphrase is processed through a hash function (e.g. Argon2) with known parameters client side, and the hash result is sent to the device.
-The received hash is mixed through PBKDF2 with device's salt, then HMAC'ed with the Webcrypt's master key `WC_MASTER_KEY` along with the authentication tag.
+The received hash is mixed through PBKDF2 with device's salt, then HMAC'ed with the Nitrokey Webcrypt's master key `WC_MASTER_KEY` along with the authentication tag.
 Finally it is encrypted through another secret key - `WC_MASTER_ENC_KEY`.

 ```text
 # Browser